Home Articles Beyond Tradition: The rebirth of contemporary African Architecture

 Year: 2016

-Located within a vineyard, the chapel mimics its surroundings with its curved roof which symbolizes the resilience of the nation and the beauty of its nature.
+Located within a vineyard, the chapel mimics its surroundings with its curved roof, which symbolizes the resilience of the nation and the beauty of nature.
 Its design paints a picture of a modern, innovative building with a striking roof design characterized by waves or undulations and featuring significant glazing elements accented by a central crucifix-like structure.

 Kirstenbosch Centenary Tree Canopy Walkway